bearstech/timeseries-docker/README.md

 The password are dummies : admin/admin for using the _timeseries_ db in Influxdb, root/root for administrating Influxdb.

+#### Using influxdb-cli

+You have to create a database from the influxdb website (port 8083).

+    docker build -t influxdb-cli influxdb-cli
+    docker run -ti --link=influxdb:db -e DB=db influxdb-cli

 ### Graphite-api version

     docker build -t graphite-api graphite-api